complexphoton/MESTI.m/README.md

 # MESTI

-**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for full-wave electromagnetic simulations in frequency domain using finite-difference discretization.
+**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for full-wave electromagnetic simulations in frequency domain using finite-difference discretization on the [Yee lattice](https://meep.readthedocs.io/en/latest/Yee_Lattice).

 MESTI implements the **augmented partial factorization (APF)** method described in [arXiv:2205.07887](https://arxiv.org/abs/2205.07887).
 APF bypasses the conventional solution of Maxwell's equations and directly computes a generalized scattering matrix given any list of input source profiles and any list of output projection profiles.
 It can jointly handle thousands of inputs using fewer computing resources than what a conventional direct method uses to handle a single input.
 It is exact with no approximation beyond discretization.